 Slack Digital Communication Channel

 Slack allows users to post to subject-specific “channels,” to ask questions and discuss in an open forum, or to send private direct messages to other users on the platform.
 The College is piloting Slack with every student and certain faculty and staff members.
-Channels are being considered and will develop organically.
+Channels related to career and curriculum support and advice have been developed and others will continue to be added.

 College Events Calendar

 A college-wide events calendar will allow the campus community to remain updated about ongoing activities across the campuses.
-A student events calendar also is in development as a way to keep students connected across all campuses.
+A student events calendar also has been developed as a way to keep students connected across all campuses.

 Student Goal-Planning Roadmap